TABLE OF CONTENTS

 There are several types of private plans available to residents of Massachusetts:

-The following companies offer individual health insurance plans through the Massachusetts Health Connector:
+The following companies offer individual affordable health insurance plans through the Massachusetts Health Connector:

 When shopping for insurance for a family, you need to take the individual health concerns of each family member into consideration.
 If your family is healthy, you may only need an HMO.
 However, if one or more of your family members have a chronic health condition that requires constant care, you might be better off purchasing a PPO or a POS plan.